He Panned It, Now He Sucks

 - She, along with Todd in the Shadows received some hatred for not liking Wreck-It Ralph.
 She's stated that an explanation will come, or maybe not, when in her "Top 10 Worst Movies of 2013" video, she said it would never come.
 But for all we know, the Chick could just be a Lying Creator.

-- Speaking of That Guy with the Glasses, one of the site's contributors, Film Brain, arguably fell victim to this trope after taking down the Cult Classic Equilibrium in Bad Movie Beatdown, to the point where the video had to be posted with a disclaimer that did absolutely nothing to soothe the savage "fans".
+- Fell victim to this trope after taking down the Cult Classic Equilibrium in Bad Movie Beatdown, to the point where the video had to be posted with a disclaimer that did absolutely nothing to soothe the savage "fans".
 He also made several comparisons to the film in later reviews too, which did not cool flames.

 - Film Brain's extremely negative review of Inglourious Basterds seems to be causing another round of this, to the point where even The Spoony One had to chip in.
 It did not help that he scored it lower than Transformers: Revenge of the Fallen

-- Speaking of Spoony, he got so much heat from the Hudson Hawk fanbase when he announced his intent to review the movie that he cancelled the review, letting Film Brain do it instead.
+- The Spoony One got so much heat from the Hudson Hawk fanbase when he announced his intent to review the movie that he cancelled the review, letting Film Brain do it instead.
 That's right.
 A semi-obscure early-90s Bruce Willis movie has a more terrifying fanbase than Final Fantasy.

 - By season 2 it seems Film Brain has come to expect this response for movies with high IMDB ratings, as his review of Seven Pounds began with a disclaimer to the effect of "This will be controversial, so please keep your comments constructive".
 The review went over quite well.